codermahesh/codermahesh.github.io/_posts/2015-04-21-Mocking OpenCL-C++.md

 > Solution
 >>  Best Feature in C++ and Design,Use of Abstraction

-* Ambiguity of Type Layout
+* Non-standard Types into Intermediate forms

 Cosider type halfn from spec.
 ```